The winter months are far more dangerous for drivers because car accidents can happen without warning.

 Where Black Ice Accidents Occur

-Black ice accidents could happen on any paved surface.
-They sometimes happen on the highway, but they are more likely to occur on city streets and side streets where there is some shade.
+These accidents could happen on any paved surface.
+They sometimes happen on the highway but are more likely to occur on city streets and side streets with shade.

-When you see a sign on a bridge that warns you that these areas freeze before everything else, it is referring to black ice.
+Slow down and prepare for slippery surfaces when you see a sign on a bridge warning you that these areas freeze before others.

 Causes of a Black Ice Accident

-In reality, black ice accidents often happen because one driver has been careless.
-They are not using the reasonable care that they need to in inclement weather conditions.
+These ice accidents often happen because one driver has been careless.
+They are not using the reasonable care they need in inclement weather conditions.

-When drivers are aware that they may be ice, it is common knowledge that they should be extra careful.
+When drivers know they may be ice, it is common knowledge that they should be extra careful.

 A reasonable person would take the following steps to keep themselves and other drivers safe: